-The EPA in its Decommissioning Guidance took into account the excess emissions that would be caused by the incompatibility of Stage II vapor recovery and ORVR systems but did not take into account the excess emissions that would occur when GDF owners and operators not subject to the testing requirements under the EPA's 2008 National emission standards for hazardous air pollutants from gasoline dispensing facilities (NESHAP) (40 CFR, Ch.
-1, Part 63, Subpart CCCCCC (relating to National emission standards for hazardous air pollutants for source category: gasoline dispensing facilities)) are no longer required to perform vapor leak testing after decommissioning.
+The EPA in its Decommissioning Guidance took into account the excess emissions that would be caused by the incompatibility of Stage II vapor recovery and ORVR systems, but did not take into account the excess emissions that would occur when GDF owners and operators, not subject to the testing requirements under the EPA's 2008 National emission standards for hazardous air pollutants from gasoline dispensing facilities (NESHAP) (40 CFR, Ch.
+1, Part 63, Subpart CCCCCC (relating to National emission standards for hazardous air pollutants for source category: gasoline dispensing facilities)), are no longer required to perform vapor leak testing after decommissioning.
 Nor did the EPA take into account the excess emissions that would be caused by those GDF owners and operators who will test for vapor leaks only once in every three years under the NESHAP versus annually under current Stage II vapor recovery requirements.

-For air quality protections beyond those accounted for by the EPA, the Board is proposing for the 5county Philadelphia and 7-county Pittsburgh areas to update requirements for vapor recovery system vapor leak protections and to add other measures, such as periodic monthly inspections and an option to install continuous pressure monitoring, to help ensure that fugitive emissions from GDFs in these challenging ozone pollution areas do not increase under sections 129.61a and 129.82a (relating to vapor leak monitoring procedures and other requirements for small gasoline storage tank emission control; and requirements to decommission a Stage II vapor recovery system).
-These measures would reduce the likelihood of significant increases in VOC emissions that can occur from tank filling, tank venting, evaporation from hoses and nozzles and spills from nozzles, currently reduced by the testing and equipment elements of the Stage II vapor recovery program.
+For air quality protections beyond those accounted for by the EPA, through this final-form rulemaking the Board is updating the requirements for vapor recovery systems vapor leak protections in the 5-county Philadelphia and 7-county Pittsburgh areas and adding other measures, such as monthly inspections and an option to install continuous pressure monitoring, to help ensure that fugitive emissions from GDFs do not increase under sections 129.61a and 129.82a (relating to vapor leak monitoring procedures and other requirements for small gasoline storage tank emission control; and requirements to decommission a Stage II vapor recovery system).
+These measures reduce the likelihood of significant increases in VOC emissions that can occur from tank filling, tank venting, evaporation from hoses and nozzles, and spills from nozzles, currently minimized by the testing and equipment elements of the Stage II vapor recovery program.

 The Department recognizes specific flaws in the EPA's Decommissioning Guidance that underestimate the actual effect of decommissioning.
-Importantly, the Department disagrees with the EPA's assertion under section 3.1 of the Decommissioning Guidance that "The analysis further concluded that removing Stage II would neither increase nor decrease gasoline spillage during refueling and that with appropriate measures such as pressure/vacuum valves now widely employed on [UST] vent pipes, breathing/emptying losses from non-Stage II nozzles and [vapor] balance type Stage II nozzles would be similar." [footnotes added]
+Importantly, the Department disagrees with the EPA's assertion under section 3.1 of the Decommissioning Guidance that "[t]he analysis further concluded that removing Stage II would neither increase nor decrease gasoline spillage during refueling and that with appropriate measures such as pressure/vacuum valves now widely employed on [UST] vent pipes, breathing/emptying losses9 from non-Stage II nozzles and [vapor] balance type10 Stage II nozzles would be similar."11

 Other State environmental agencies in Delaware, Maryland, and New Jersey also determined that the EPA Decommissioning Guidance on removing Stage II vapor recovery systems did not consider relevant factors when estimating potential emission reductions garnered by the Stage II vapor recovery program.
-For example, the EPA also did not consider extra spills from conventional nozzles that would be used after GDFs decommission and extra evaporative emissions that would occur resulting from fewer periodic vapor leak testing.
-In addition, the EPA did not consider other types of technology available
+For example, the EPA did not consider extra spills from conventional nozzles that would be used after GDFs decommission and extra evaporative emissions that would occur as a result of less frequent triennial vapor leak testing required by federal testing requirements, which is what GDFs owners would default to in the absence of this final-form rulemaking, versus the annual leak testing requirements contained in this final-form rulemaking.
+In addition, the EPA did not consider other types of technology available today that reduce emissions.
+If vapor leak testing, hose and nozzle requirements are altered or removed, emissions could increase.